KadenFranklin/blog/_posts/2022-3-19-An iteration of maps.markdown

 [Old](https://kadenfranklin.github.io/actually-a-map/Old/The%20Hendrix%20College%20Campus%20Arboretum%20_%20Hendrix%20College)

 On this the only real development was that I made it access the correct css files.
 Definitely took me way too long to figure this on out.
 For future reference, the difference between this and the first is './' preceding some files instead '..'

 [Middle](https://kadenfranklin.github.io/actually-a-map/Middle/The%20Hendrix%20College%20Campus%20Arboretum%20_%20Hendrix%20College)

 I changed the css a little bit.
 Added a border around the map, added the search bar and made trees searchable by number I think.
 Also made buttons for specialty categories, but the buttons did not actually do anything in this version.

 [New](https://kadenfranklin.github.io/actually-a-map/new/The%20Hendrix%20College%20Campus%20Arboretum%20_%20Hendrix%20College)

 This was the first version of the map that was actually linked to the database.
 That is why you see the for each item in Model.specialties.
-It also read tree coordinates from the database as well, but for the last HTML file i just left it reading 5 random locations.
+It also read tree coordinates from the database as well, but for the last HTML file I just left it reading 5 random locations.